Digital AMPS

-D-AMPS uses existing AMPS channels and allows for smooth transition between digital and analog systems in the same area.
+D-AMPS was a further development of the North American 1G mobile system Advanced Mobile Phone System (AMPS) and used existing AMPS channels and allows for smooth transition between digital and analog systems in the same area.
 Capacity was increased over the preceding analog design by dividing each 30 kHz channel pair into three time slots (hence time division) and digitally compressing the voice data, yielding three times the call capacity in a single cell.
 A digital system also made calls more secure in the beginning, as analogue scanners could not access digital signals.
 Calls were encrypted, using CMEA, which was later found to be weak.